 During a designated period each term, instructors are required to verify student attendance for disbursement of Financial Aid.
-If a faculty member reports that a student has not attended a class, the Registrar's Office will assign "W" for that student.
+If a faculty member reports that a student has not attended a class, the Registrar's Office will assign a drop for that student and the course will disappear from the student's list of classes.